Paris Cabarets 2026: Moulin Rouge vs Crazy Horse vs Paradis Latin – Complete Comparison Guide

 photo courtesy: La Nouvelle Eve ©

-Open since 1898 on Rue Pierre Fontaine in Montmartre, a few steps from the Moulin Rouge, La Nouvelle Eve is a smaller and more intimate cabaret offering a show in the purest Parisian tradition, with French cancan dancers and dinner with wine and champagne.
+La Nouvelle Eve is one of the oldest cabarets in Paris.
+Open since 1898, a few steps from the Moulin Rouge, La Nouvelle Eve is a smaller and more intimate cabaret offering a show in the purest Parisian tradition (French cancan included) and dinner with wine and champagne.

 La Nouvelle Eve Paris also boasts one of the most beautiful halls in the city!
 Arranged in the Belle Époque style, you’ll love the starry ceiling and its softened and intimate atmosphere.